(Last Updated 04/12/2023)

 Rating: Negative Policy

-Rhode Island requires date labeling on shellfish and bakery items.
-Sale of past date bakery items is prohibited except if the bakery item is separated from items that have not past the sell-by date and the past date bakery item is clearly labeled as such.
-Shellfish packages smaller than 64 fluid ounces must be marked with a “sell-by” or “best if used by” date, and shellfish packages with capacity of 64 fluid ounces or more must be labeled with the date of shucking.
-Donation of any past date food item is not restricted.
+In addition to requiring dates labels consistent with the FDA model Food Code provisions adopted by Rhode Island, Rhode Island requires date labeling bakery items.
+Sale of past date bakery items is prohibited except if the bakery item is separated from items that have not passed the sell-by date and the past date bakery item is clearly labeled as such.
+The sale or donation of past date reduced oxygen packaging items and refrigerated, ready-to-eat, time/temperature control for safety food is prohibited.

 Overview